tmneth/infinite-scroll-gallery/README.md

 cd infinite-scroll & npm install
 ```

-Once all the dependencies were installed start the client
+Once all the dependencies were installed start the app

 ```console
 npm run start